 4 ingredient Emergency Candles

-These are not your typical candles and they are certainly not the smell good, decorative kind.
+These are not your typical candles and they are certainly not the smell good, decorative type.
 But they are actually some of my favorite emergency candles to have on hand.
 The best part is they are super easy to make, and you can make them pretty quickly for bulk gifts to friends and neighbors.
 Although, your honey may not appreciate these as a gift for Valentine’s Day!

 These emergency candles can be used for heat, light, and cooking in case of a power failure.
 They will burn for a long time and the tighter you pack them, the longer they will burn.
 Emergency candles keep well in cars (smaller cans only), 72 hour kits, homes, or for use when camping and hiking.